Munntein/PolyglotSiri-Apple-Shortcut/README.md

    - language and voice setting,  in TTS request body,  customize your language and vocie setting.
 Find all vocie here, https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support?tabs=tts#supported-languages
    - In TTS request header, you can specify the audio output quality “X-Microsoft-OutputFormat”.
 Find all audio outputs here, https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-text-to-speech?tabs=streaming#audio-outputs
 4. Specify mulit-language if statement
    - To make azure TTS support multi-languge vocie, we need to use Azure language cognition to recognize text language.
-And using if statements to
+And using if statements to make it using the corresponding TTS language engine when speaking.